 Because of that fact, I’ve decided to pursue a practical approach to dealing with EMFs (similar to how I deal with environmental toxins): I first assess my exposure, and then I take steps to remove the worst offenders.

-I also implement mitigation strategies that are cost-effective and that further reduce my exposure, including turning off unused devices and experimenting with harmonizers or neutralizers such as Lifetune*.
+I also implement mitigation strategies that are cost-effective and that further reduce my exposure, including turning off unused devices and experimenting with EMF shielding products such as the ones from EMRSS*.

 From there, I continue doing research and I keep adapting my strategy as I learn more.